goschtl/zope/zope.component/tseaver-test_cleanup/docs/api/utility.rst

    Traceback (most recent call last):
    ...
    ComponentLookupError:
-   No more utilities for <InterfaceClass zope.component.tests.test_doctests.IMyUtility>, 'myutil' have been found.
+   No more utilities for <InterfaceClass zope.component.tests.examples.IMyUtility>, 'myutil' have been found.

 You can also use `queryNextUtility` and specify a default: